alexandramcmorris/CS4450AntiBuddies/README.md

 # AntiBuddies-
 CS 4450 Final Project

+## For future students read "Anti-Buddies Handoff Document".
+The following is previous semester information.

 READ ME

 Hardware required for the project: Mac for ios development, PC for Database & Web development.